rubenknuijver/rubenknuijver/README.md

 ### 👋 Hi there!
 I'm Ruben

-I'm a **Senior Solution Architect**, **Technical Writer**, and **Programmer** with a passion for building innovative, robust, and scalable systems, with a core philosophy centered on building **cloud-agnostic, multi-cloud systems**.
+I'm a hands-on **Senior Principal Architect**, **Technical Writer**, and **Programmer** with a passion for building innovative, robust, and scalable systems, with a core philosophy centered on building **cloud-agnostic, multi-cloud systems**.
 I specialize in designing for flexibility and resilience to avoid vendor lock-in, and I enjoy demystifying my work through clear technical writing.

 <p align="center">
   <img src="images/github-header-image.png" alt="Ruben's GitHub Profile Header"/>